Marx Brothers: Post-golden age and initial rediscovery

-Resurgence in the 1970s
+Resurgence in the 1960s and 1970s

-The Marx Brothers' anarchic comedy style resonated with the counterculture movement of the 1960s and found a new audience among the Baby Boom generation.
+In the 1960s and 1970s, the Marx Brothers found a new audience among the Baby Boom generation.
 Duck Soup, which satirized war and politics, was rediscovered and popularized by college aged protesters during the Vietnam War.

 Renewed interest led to a greater presence across media.
 Groucho developed a friendship with television host Dick Cavett, appearing on his program five times.
-Their vaudeville years and relationship with their mother were chronicled in the 1970 Broadway musical Minnie's Boys, written by Groucho's son Arthur Marx.
+The brothers' vaudeville years and relationship with their mother were chronicled in the 1970 Broadway musical Minnie's Boys, written by Groucho's son Arthur Marx.
 Although it was not a financial success - closing after 80 performances, and losing an estimated $750,000 on an investment of $550,000 - Lewis Stadlen, who played Groucho, won both the 1970 Theatre World Award and 1970 Drama Desk Award for Outstanding Performance in a Musical.

 The resurgence of interest in the brothers culminated in 1974 with the re-release of their 1930 film Animal Crackers, following a letter-writing campaign.
 Animal Crackers had previously been withheld from distribution due to copyright issues.
 Screenings were mobbed, and when Groucho attended the New York premiere, a near-riot broke out and a police escort was summoned.

 References to the Marx Brothers appeared frequently in television programs and films of the era.
 Characters in M*A*S*H imitated the brothers, with Alan Alda's character particularly known for his Groucho impressions.
 In All in the Family, Rob Reiner and Sally Struthers appeared dressed as Groucho and Harpo in one episode.
 An episode of The Mary Tyler Moore Show featured a storyline about the song "Hooray for Captain Spaulding" being cut from a broadcast of Animal Crackers.
 In The Way We Were (1973), the main characters attend a costume party dressed as the Marx Brothers.

 Gabe Kaplan, star of ABC's Welcome Back, Kotter, worked references to the Marx Brothers into that show and his subsequent work.
 The main characters in Kotter —including those played by John Travolta and Robert Hegyes—based much of their comedic style on the brothers, with star Gabe Kaplan frequently performing Groucho impressions.
 Kaplan later starred in a play about Groucho, which was, in turn turned into a television movie.